BigDaddyNFT/BigDaddyPlugin/README.md

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

+Please join us on [Mattermost](https://mattermost.bigdaddy-nft.com/) to get a direct contact with the BigDaddyTeam.

 ---